dsyer/spring-boot-jersey/README.md

+This code is now part of Spring Boot 1.2.0.
+Please get that if you want to use Jersey.

-This project provides Jersey autoconfiguration for a Spring Boot application.
+Originaly this project provides Jersey autoconfiguration for a Spring Boot application.
 Feedback is more than welcome, especially in the form of pull requests.